TusharGupta026/QuickFetch/README.md

 account expenses which we divide it into five categories Food, Entertainment, Education, Lifestyle and Other.
 The app also provides your expenses in the form of percentage(%) data so that you can easily track how of your earnings/savings debited on these categories.

+Features of this App:
+1) Automatic Otp Verification
+2) Take Consent from the User to Fetch Details
+3) Show Information along with pie chart of your monthly expenses

 <img src="Project_Images/1.jpg"  width="300" height="500">